EXTRAORDINARY Acer ET322QK 4K 60Hz monitor should be your upgrade

 The matte finished VA panel does *100% sRGB color gamut with 178° degree viewing angles, giving very small color and contrast shifts as you move around, pretty good.
 The monitor also supports AMD Freesync to remove screen tearing, and it’s possible to use Freesync with NVIDIA graphic cards, so we hear.
 Backlight bleed is a bit noticeable, and we’ll try to show it the best we can on camera, however with an image, we didn’t feel it was that noticeable for a non-OLED panel.

-4ms GtG response time
+4ms GtG response time on the Acer ET322QK

 We found a test online that quoted around a 20 millisecond time for input lag, which is still in the average for gaming type monitors and TVs, although faster models are closer to 10 milliseconds.
 Since milliseconds are measured in thousandths of a second, at 60 hertz every 16.7 ms is another frame, so this means a one-frame delay, fairly average.
 We hope to get our hands on our own testing equipment for this soon.